You must have designer rights to create and edit documents.

 •Use the Tools menu to incorporate any filters or saved dashboards.

 •To sort components in the right pane, use the icon to move a component up or down the list.
 Right-click a component to edit, copy, or remove it.

 •When your design is complete, click the File > Save menu.
 To export the document, see the procedures below.

 You can include parameters in a document that prompt a user to fill in values before they can view the content.
 The parameters filter the data, enabling a user to run the same report with different values to obtain varying results.
 For example, if a document shows all open incidents, you could set up parameters that filter the data by incident Priority and Assignee.

-Adding parameters to a document is a two-procedure process—first you add the parameter, then you create a new filter condition that references the parameter in the document.
+Adding parameters to a document is a two-step process—first add the parameter, then create a new filter condition that references the parameter in the document.

 For additional guidance, see the Document Parameters video on the Ivanti community website.

 This procedure assumes you're working with a previously saved document.

 1.With a document open, click the icon in the document header (don't confuse this with the header of an open component).

 2.In the Document dialog, click the Parameters tab.